 Top Women celebrates South African organisations, in both the public and private sectors, that prioritise gender empowerment within their business strategies.
-Our well-established brand drives awareness locally and internationally, about the value and impact of women in leadership.
+Our well-established platform – comprising publication, digital, awards and conference – drives awareness locally and internationally around the value and impact of women in leadership.

-Backed by nearly 15 years’ of research, the annual Top Women In Business & Government publication is the country’s authoritative source on top gender empowered companies.
+Backed by nearly 15 years’ of research, the annual Standard Bank Top Women Leaders publication is the country’s authoritative source on top gender empowered companies

 The publication includes listed and unlisted companies with a turnover of above R35-million, SMEs with an annual turnover that ranges from R5-R35 million, as well as public sector organisations.
 Only qualifying companies are profiled in the publication.